 PROJECT AREA--The project proposes east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area; Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.
 North-south access improvements are made south of East River Park to the upland portion of Pier 42.

-In the second quarter 2012, the final inspection was held at Catherine Slip.
-Catherine Slip, Rutgers Slip, and Montgomery Slip have been completed.
-90% design documents have been created and are being reviewed for Peck Slip.
-DPR construction work at Peck Slip is expected to begin in approximately the 2ndquarter of 2013, when DDC construction work is completed in the area.
+In the third quarter 2012, the design is expected to be finalized next quarter for Peck Slip.
+DPR construction work is expected to begin in the Summer 2013, when DDC construction work is completed in the area.